 Slow growers, which originally once were fast growers, can be identified easily with a slow growth rate i.e. a low upward slope of earnings growth and stock price.
 The growth is usually between 2-5%.
 They can also be identified by the size and generosity of their dividend.

-Peter Lynch did not like to spend time on these ‘sluggards’ and his portfolio consisted of very less percentage with slow growers.
+Peter Lynch did not like to spend time on these ‘sluggards’ and his portfolio consisted of very less percentage of slow growers.
 According to him, the only reason to buy these stocks is their dividends.
-They generally give a very good dividend (about 7-10%) and are good asset during recession as its very unlikely for their stock to feel too hard.
+They generally give a very good dividend (about 4-6%) and are a good asset during the recession as its very unlikely for their stock to feel too hard.

 Example: Reliance, Power Grid Corp

-They are the second type of categories from the Six Different Types of Stock in Indian Market according to Peter Lynch.
+They are the second type of categories of the Six Different Types of Stock in Indian Market according to Peter Lynch.

 These stocks have average growth rate and are usually large companies that have earnings growth in the 10-12 percent range – higher than the slow growers.